 How To Play

 Designate a throw line.
 Place the target about 15-20 feet away.
 It is essential to make it impossible for anyone to hit the target.
 Tell the players that the target represents God.
 The spaceships represent our good works, and the distance between the throw line and the target represents our sin, which separates us from God.
 Tell the players they must attempt to throw their spaceship as close to the target as possible.
 Allow everyone to take a turn, but leave the spaceships on the ground as you go; then explain the following object lesson.

-The Bible tells us that all have sinned and fall short of the glory of God.
-(Romans 3:23) The word 'sin' actually means 'to miss the mark of perfection'.
-None of us are able to obtain, or reach God's perfect holiness.
-We can not get to God by our good works.
-(Ephesians 2:8-10) Just as some of the players were able to get closer to the target than others did, some of us do more 'good things' while we live on Earth.
-But still, all those 'good things' never measure up to God's perfection.
+The Bible tells us that all have sinned and fall short of the glory of God (Romans 3:23).
+One of the definitions of sin is to miss the mark of perfection.
+God is perfect and we are not, which means we cannot get to God by our good works (Ephesians 2:8-10).
+In our game some of the players got closer to the target than other players.
+Likewise, some of us do more good things while we live on Earth.
+But still, all those good things aren't close to making us perfect like God is perfect.
 We still miss the mark!
 We still have sin in the way!
 (Point out the great distance between the position of the spaceships and the goal.)
 The good news is that Jesus has made a way!
 He is our transportation to God!
 There is no fee, it is a FREE pass.
 The Bible says that we must repent and turn from our sin so we can be forgiven, because the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord (Acts 3:19; Romans 6:23).